 The Composition of Audit Committee is as under:

 |Sr. No. ||Name of the Member ||Category |

 Further two meetings of Nomination & Remuneration Committee two meetings ofCorporate Social Responsibility Committee and a meeting of Stakeholders RelationshipCommittee were held the details of which are given in the Corporate Governance Report.During the year the maximum gap between any two consecutive meetings of the Board did notexceed one hundred and twenty days.

 DIRECTORS' RESPONSIBILITY STATEMENT:

-a) in the preparation of the Annual Accounts for the financial year ended 31st March2017 the applicable Accounting Standards have been followed along with proper explanationrelating to material departures if any;
+a) in the preparation of the Annual Accounts for the financial year ended 31st March2021 the applicable Accounting Standards and Schedule III of the Companies Act 2013 havebeen followed along with proper explanation relating to material departures if any.

 c) proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) the Annual Accounts have been prepared on a going concern basis;